Bigyahoo/SOF-FINAL/README.md

 # SOF-FINAL
+## Notice: ERD have offically been discountinued, please use G1.html for the web

 Yes, this is AI slop.
 Yes, a single person made this despite being a group project and all.